 Wander through the narrow alleyways of one of Abruzzo’s most beautiful hilltop towns.
 With an expansive view of the Adriatic Sea, the town brims with medieval architectural wonders that date back to 15th century Italy.

 Take in the views where the crystal blue waterways of the Adriatic meet warm golden beaches with a backdrop of medieval structures, art, and cultural centers, and even a palace.
-Visit the Palazzo d'Avalos palace, which is now home to the Museo Civico Archaeologica and immerse yourself in the beauty of the nearby Neapolitan-style garden.
+Visit the Palazzo d’Avalos palace, which houses a quartet of museums including the Museo Civico Archaeologica.
+After looking at ancient bronzes and glasswork as well as 19th-century art, make sure to immerse yourself in the beauty of the nearby Neapolitan-style garden.

 Visit Abruzzi’s capital of vibrant ceramics known as “majolica,” which were collected by the elite of Europe for hundreds of years.
 Select some magnificent pottery and bring part of nostalgic Italy back home.
 Sealed with clear colored glazes, brightly colored hand-painted adornments, and a signature color palette, these works of art are certain to get your attention.
 Travelers can even take a cultural tour of the area and learn how to make their very own “Majolica” masterpiece.